orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ## Compression

 - [ ] Against forgetting/violation/inconsistencies
-	- [ ] Forgetting but remembering one has forgotten - structure, but acknowledgement, structure is missing.
 	- [ ] It's crossing some directionality and finding one cannot return back?
 (That would imply next time step or something - any inconsistency possibly